secretfader/www/content/blog/2014/write-code-get-back-to-doing-what-you-love.md

 +++
 authors = ["Nicholas Young"]
-categories = ["engineering", "software", "javascript", "talks"] date = "2014-06-26T00:00:00Z"
+date = "2014-06-26T00:00:00Z"
-layout = "post"
-path = "/write-code-and-get-back-to-doing-what-you-love"
-title = "Write Code and Get Back to Doing What You Love" topics = ["the-machine"]
+title = "Write Code and Get Back to Doing What You Love" topics = ["Engineering", "Software", "JavaScript", "Talks", "The Machine"]
 +++

 A few weeks ago, I gave a talk at the [Chicago Node.js](http://www.meetup.com/Chicago-Nodejs) meetup about our technology stack for [The Machine](http://nicholaswyoung.com/work/machinefm).
 I've only been working with Node.js for a couple of months, but in that time, I've learned many difficult lessons.
 The biggest one, by far, is how *not to build a monolith*.